osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 1](task1.png)

 **Explanation**
-- grep searches for lines that contain /login.
+- grep searches through the file and selects every line that contains the text /login.
-- wc command is to count data in a given file.
+- The output from grep is then sent into wc -l, which counts how many lines were found.
-- -1 parameter is for counting lines.
+- This gives the total number of log entries where the path /login appears.

 ---